Yxwww/yuxi-site/posts/dry_principle.md

 ---
 title: My Approach to the DRY Principle
-description: Document my thougths on DRY principle and how I achieve it
+description: Document my thougths on DRY principle and how I incorporate it
 tags: DRY Principle, Abstraction, Product Driven Design
 image: dry.png
 published: 2023-05-25